 Penn State coach James Franklin radio show recap: 3 key takeaways

-Penn State head coach James Franklin once again held his weekly radio show Thursday evening, but this time just two days out from another clash pitting two Top 25-ranked programs.
+Penn State head coach James Franklin once again held his weekly radio show Thursday evening as the Nittany Lions continue their preparations to host Villanova Saturday at noon at Beaver Stadium.

-Joining host Steve Jones and a crowd at The Field restaurant in State College, Franklin took questions from fans in the audience as the No. 10-ranked Nittany Lions continue their preparations for No. 20-ranked Auburn this weekend in a much-hyped return to the White Out environment described as one of, if not the, best in college football.
+Joining host Steve Jones and a crowd at The Field restaurant in State College, Franklin took questions from fans in the audience as Penn State gears up for a traditionally strong Villanova program at the FCS level this weekend while aiming to find additional benefits from the game

 Here's a look at three of the key takeaways from Franklin's appearance: